-I will also cover how to approach the individuals or businesses you want to work with.
+We will also cover how to approach the individuals or businesses you want to work with.
 Let’s first cover the concept of what a strategic partnership or alliance is.

 What Is a Strategic Real Estate Partner?

-For example: You can work with other non-competing agents or teams.
+For example, you can work with other non-competing agents or teams.
 But don’t work with Realtors in the same community, targeting the same demographic.